tdilauro/Simplified-wiki/ClassificationAndRecommendation.md

 * A book's author and the series it belongs to groups it with other books in a very basic way.

-* Folksonomic classifications like tags divide up the space of books into books that have a certain feature and books that don't.
+* Folksonomic classifications (emergent classification derived from use) which divide up collection of books into books that have a certain feature and books that don't.
 These show up as GoodReads "shelves".

 * Lists of books similarly divide the space of books into books on the list and books not on the list.